jongwonjlee/programming-sip/README.md

 # Programming for Signal and Image Processing

 Implementation of essential signal and image processing algorithms and functions in MATLAB.
-This material include:
+This material includes:
 - fourier series
 - data filtering in frequency domain
 - sampling and augmentation